-remain constant.
-For example, the Report cited data indicating that juveniles exposed to prolonged institutionalization were far more likely to recidivate.4 Thus, rather than making New York safer, the bill would turn troubled youths in need of help into hardened criminals.
-Indeed, the Task Force recommended that the highest risk offenders be offered the most resources.5 The bill would also create numerous collateral consequences.
-Without Youthful Offender status, adolescents will lose valuable educational and vocational opportunities, as their records will be open to future employers.6
+juveniles exposed to prolonged institutionalization were far more likely to recidivate.4 Indeed, the Task Force recommended that the highest risk offenders be offered the most resources.5 Without Youthful Offender status, adolescents will lose valuable educational and vocational opportunities, as their records will be open to future employers.6

 Finally, the Task Force highlighted the importance of "the discretionary role of judges in making placement decisions."
 Given the experience that Youth Part judges have in dealing with violent teens, and their knowledge of the services available to troubled youth, the legislature should defer to the expertise of Youth Part judges to identify adolescents who are capable of reform and to maximize their potential to become law abiding citizens.
+The Committee's proposed legislation would do exactly that, by allowing judges to award Youthful Offender status to youth who commit armed felonies without being restricted by narrow categories of mitigating circumstances.
 The judges are in the best position to examine a child's history, behavior and potential for reform.
 New York State residents are best protected when the number of violent offenders is minimized.
 Thus, we should not mandate sentencing which only serves to increase recidivism, and, by extension, the number of dangerous and violent acts in our communities and neighborhoods.